 The Ancient Egyptians were the first to use incorporate dentures into daily life in 1,500 B.C.
 These first dentures were made from human teeth threaded together with gold wire.
 Beginning in 700 B.C., Italians began using animal teeth to replace their own.
 Indigenous tribes in Mexico did too, replacing their missing teeth with wolf teeth.
 The tooth was simply inserted into the space where the natural tooth was once located.
 Ancient Mayans replaced missing teeth with carved stones, bits of bone or even seashells.
 The process worked well, too.
 These materials would fuse with the patient’s jawbone for a permanent fix.

 If you know much about George Washington, you’ve probably heard of wooden teeth.
 The Japanese are credited with using the first wooden dentures.
-A priestess who lived in the Kii Province wore then first.
+A priestess who lived in the Kii Province wore then first wooden teeth.
 This style of denture was used up until the 19th century.

 George Washington’s Dentures